eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

     auto sample = static_cast<CounterTopic*>(myPublisher.allocateChunk(sizeof(CounterTopic)));

 Yep, it's bare-metal! `allocateChunk()` returns a `void*` , that needs to be casted to `CounterTopic`.
-Then we can assign the value of `ct` to our counter in the shared memory and send the chunk out to all the receivers.
+Then we can assign the value of `ct` to our counter in the shared memory and send the chunk out to all the subscribers.

     sample->counter = ct;
     myPublisher.sendChunk(sample);